-Historically, we developed X-Pack as a set of closed-source features that extend the Elastic Stack — that’s Elasticsearch, Kibana, Beats, and Logstash.
+Historically, we developed X-Pack was a set of closed-source features that extend the Elastic Stack — that’s Elasticsearch, Kibana, Beats, and Logstash.
 Some features like monitoring were free, and others like alerting and machine learning were paid.

-The code sitting in the private X-Pack repositories moved to the appropriate public Elasticsearch, Kibana, Beats, and Logstash repositories.
+The code sitting in the private X-Pack repositories was moved to the appropriate public Elasticsearch, Kibana, Beats, and Logstash repositories.

 Making this move eliminates the overhead and complexity of syncing separate GitHub repositories, speeds up build-test-release cycles, and it means that we have one place where everyone can create and track issues.

 Starting with version 6.3, all of the free X-Pack features (monitoring, Search Profiler, Grok Debugger, zoom levels in Elastic Maps Service, dedicated APM UIs, and more) ship with the default distributions of Elasticsearch, Kibana, Beats, and Logstash.